 Essential reading: Essential Garmin Connect IQ guide

-Read on for a run-down of the best Garmin sports watches for every type of user.
+Read on for a run-down of the best Garmin sports watches for every type of user available to buy right now.

 Best Garmin watches for beginners